False discovery rate smoothing: Examples

 The null hypothesis is that $\theta_i = 0$, in which case $z_i \sim f_0(z) = \N(0,1)$.
 The alternative hypothesis is that $\theta_i \neq 0$, in which case $z_i$ is drawn from the Gaussian convolution $f_1(z) = \int_\R \N(\theta_i,1) \ \pi(\theta_i) \ d \theta_i$.

-Figure \ref{fig:estimated_signals} shows the true $\pi(\theta)$ (dotted grey curve) and the corresponding true convolution $f_1(z)$ (blue curve) in all eight scenarios.
-The left four panels show the nonparametric estimate of $f_1(z)$ for one data set in each of the four ``large-signal'' scenarios (dashed orange line).
-The right four panels have the same true $\pi(\theta)$ and $f_1(z)$ as the left four panels, but show the nonparametric estimate of $f_1(z)$ for one data set in each of the four ``small-signal'' scenarios.
-There are 100 data sets and thus 100 estimates for $f_1(z)$ corresponding to each scenario.
-We show only one estimate out of 100 in each panel, to convey the sense that predictive recursion does a reasonable job at estimating $f_1(z)$ (which is an intrinsically difficult deconvolution problem).
+Figure \ref{fig:estimated_signals} shows the true true $f_1(z)$ (orange curve) in the two alternative hypothesis scenarios; the nonparametric estimates of $f_1(z)$ are shown in the thin gray lines.
+We show all 120 estimates from our benchmarks to convey a sense of the variance of the predictive recursion procedure, across a wide array of scenarios.

-We compare our approach against three other techniques for multiple testing: 1) the Benjamini--Hochberg procedure \citep{benjamini1995}; 2) Efron's two-groups model \citep{efron:2004, efron:2008b}; and 3) FDR regression \citep{scott:kass:etal:2014}.
-The first two methods are well known, but the third requires some explanation.
-It is possible treat a spatial-smoothing problem as a regression problem by introducing a suitably rich set of basis functions as spatial ``covariates.''
-We have used this trick to shoehorn the FDR-smoothing problem into the FDR-regression framework.
-As a basis set, we used a tensor product of a standard $b$-spline basis (10 bases in each direction) over the two-dimensional grid.
-Finally, to establish a baseline we also present the results of an ``oracle'' model in which both the true $f_1(z)$ and the true underlying $\beta$ vector are assumed known.
+We compare our approach against three other techniques for multiple testing: 1) the Benjamini--Hochberg procedure \citep{benjamini1995}; 2) the $\text{FDR}_L$ procedure \citep{zhang:etal:2011}; and 3) the hidden Markov random field (HMRF) method of \citet{shu:etal:2015}.
+The first method is well known; we briefly explain the second and third. $\text{FDR}_L$ estimates the false discovery rate from locally smoothed $p$-values, obtained by taking the median of p-values in a local neighborhood on the graph.
+The HMRF method models the dependence of the site-specific priors using an Ising model.
+The model is fit via an EM routine that relies on Gibbs sampling to compute the E step.
+Finally, to establish a baseline we also present the results of an ``oracle'' two-groups model in which both the true $f_1(z)$ and the true underlying $\boldsymbol\beta$ vector are assumed known.
 The represents the theoretical limit of performance of the two-groups model.

-Results are presented in Table \ref{tab:results}.
-FDR smoothing has the highest true positive rate (TPR) on seven of the eight examples.
-Moreover, although FDR regression has a slightly higher TPR on the \textit{Small Alt 3} study, it does so at the cost of slightly overshooting the desired FDR for all of the small-signal examples.
-FDR smoothing instead errs on the conservative side of the FDR limit.

-Compared to the other three techniques, FDR smoothing performs best.
-In the \textit{Alt 1} and \textit{Alt 4} cases, where the alternative hypothesis density is multimodal and peaked away from the origin, FDR smoothing comes close to the performance of the Bayes oracle model (in which $\beta$ and $f_1(z)$ are fixed at their true values).
-Overall the method is slightly conservative and therefore loses power versus the oracle.
-The \textit{Alt 2} and \textit{Alt 3} cases involve much harder deconvolution problems, because these alternative densities have their mode at zero and therefore generate many non-null observations that are nearly indistinguishable from the null density.
-Even here, FDR smoothing comes closer to the performance of the Bayes oracle than the other methods.
+Details on how we ran $\text{FDR}_L$ and the HMRF model are provided in Appendix \ref{app:benchmark_setup}.